 Faculty & Staff

-How to Report Academic Integrity
+How to Report an Academic Integrity Violation

 Maintaining the academic integrity of ECU is the responsibility of all members of the academic community.
 Faculty should ensure that submitted work accurately reflects the ability of the individual student.
 Students are responsible for promoting academic integrity in their own work and by reporting any suspected violations.
 A faculty member, student or university community member knowing of circumstances in which an Academic Integrity Violation may have occurred (or is likely to occur) should bring this knowledge to the attention of a faculty member or OSRR.